Continuous Learning for Android Malware Detection: Evaluation

-Another way to view this is that random train / validation splits of 2012 data helps evaluate performance when the classifier is evaluated on the same distribution it is trained on.
-In comparison, to be robust against concept drift, we need the classifier to perform well on future data that is from a different distribution.
+To learn a fixed classifier, we typically choose hyperparameters of a model such that the performance in the validation set is the best, where the validation set and training set are drawn from the same data distribution.
+This represents the performance when the classifier is evaluated on the same distribution it is trained on.
+However, to be robust against concept drift, we need the classifier to perform well on future data that is from a different distribution.
 Therefore, we need to use temporally-consistent validation to choose hyperparameters that will perform the best for active learning.
+We include examples of this phenomenom in Appendix~\ref{appendix:details-hyperparameter-example}.